languagetool-org/languagetool-org.github.io/development-overview.md

     <token>B</token>
 ```

-Using negative value, we can match until the *B* is found, no
+Using a negative value, we can match until the *B* is found, no
 matter how many tokens are skipped.
-This cannot be easily encoded
+This cannot easily be encoded
 using empty tokens as above because the sentence could be of any length.

 **Match coordinated words**, for example to match *both ... as well as* we could write: